yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 ![](/ps/ps3/img/Milestone4img/UIImageviewAlloc.png)

-*Step 6:* Place the UIImage into a UIImageView.
+*Step 6:* Place the `UIImage` into a `UIImageView`.

 ![](/ps/ps3/img/Milestone4img/BackgroundDimensions.png)

 *Step 7:* Get the height and width of the game area.
-These will be used later to set the size of the UIImageView object.
+These will be used later to set the size of the `UIImageView` object.

 ![](/ps/ps3/img/Milestone4img/Backgroundframe.png)